jhorey/ferry/docs/sources/install/osclient.rst

 --------------------

-This documentation assumes that the Ferry client is launched from a VM running in the HP Cloud.
+This documentation assumes that the Ferry client is launched from a VM running in the OpenStack cluster.
 This isn't strictly necessary however.
 If you already have Ferry installed on your local machine, you can skip this step and begin setting up your OpenStack credentials.

-If you're launching a new Ferry client, OpenCore provides pre-built images for HP Cloud.

-- Start by launching a new instance using the "Ferry Server (small)" image.
+1. Start by launching a new instance using the Ferry server image.
+If you don't know the name of the image, ask your system adminstrator (it's probably named something like "Ferry Server")
-- Use at least the "standard.small" instance size
+2. Use an instance type with more than 10GB of root storage.
-- Associate a floating IP with the instance so that can ssh into it later.
+3. Associate a floating IP with the instance so that can ssh into it later.

 The Ferry image is based on an Ubuntu 14.04 image, so after the instance is fully launched, log in using the `ubuntu` account.